Kaikoura Wildlife Rescue

 Thank you for making a difference!

-Sabrina Luecht's involvement
+Sabrina Luecht's involvement (page creator)

 Sabrina Luecht is a wildlife biologist with 13 years of experience in the conservation sector, specialising in endangered avian species.
 She spends a significant amount of funds and time voluntarily rehabilitating native birds.
 Please help cover costs to ensure that wildlife in need can be assisted on an ongoing basis.